rockstor/rockstor-installer/vagrant_env/README.md

 v.vm.box = bento/opensuse-leap-15.2
 ```

-Building the RockStor ISO installer
+Building the Rockstor ISO installer
 -----------------------------------
 On Mac OSX, Linux and Windows with Bash installed, execute the build script: